duckwilly/cesop/docs/business_rules.md

   payee group; refunds do **not** count toward the >25 threshold by default.
 - Reporting assumes a payee account is present unless explicitly modeled otherwise (Representative/Payee PSP case).
+- We model the payer-PSP vs payee-PSP rule with `psp_role` and `payee_psp_id`;
+  payer PSP records are reportable only when the payee PSP is outside the EU.
+  Threshold counts still include payer-PSP payments when the payee PSP is in the EU, per Art.
+243b(3).
+- CESOP validation allows **one account identifier** per payee (IBAN/OBAN/Other) or a paired account + BIC.
+When multiple identifiers exist, the XML output chooses a primary account (IBAN > OBAN > Other) and one optional BIC.